alexandreweiss/log-integration-engine/deployment-tf/azure-aci/README.md

   - This is a custom image built with the Azure Log Ingestion API plugin.
 You can built your own following [README](logstash-container-build/README.md) into the logstash-container-builder folder.
 Update your terraform.tfvars file accordingly.
 - **Resources**: 1 vCPU, 1.5GB memory
   - You can adapt to the expected load on your container.
-  - You can also add more containers to the container group if needed updating the "container_count" variable.
 - **Network**: Public IP with TCP port 5000 exposed.
   - You can use UDP for higher performance by updating "container_protocol" variable.
 - **OS Type**: Linux